Pan Fried Fish with Crispy Panko Crust

-Put flour in the first plate, scramble the egg in the shallow bowl, and put Panko in the second plate.
+Put flour in the first plate and mix with seasonings.
+Scramble the egg in the shallow bowl, and put Panko in the second plate.
 The third plate is to temporarily put the coated fish fillets before frying them.

 ↑ What the fillets will look like before pan frying. ↑

 Begin heating some Peanut oil in a heavy frying pan that is just big enough to allow the amount of fish you’re making to lay flat, without touching.
 Cook one or a couple at a time if that is what will fit in your pan.
 The amount of oil should come up to about a third of an inch.
 Note, it will not cover the fish when you’re cooking it, so you’ll have to flip the fish to get both sides cooked.

 Heat the oil until it’s quite hot but not smoking.
 Carefully place the fish into it.
 It should sizzle, but not spatter too much since there is no water in the coating.
 Cook one minute per side, flipping with a spatula.
 Check to see that it is cooked through and remove to a dish lined with paper-towel to soak up any excess oil.

 Serve with a wedge of fresh lemon.